youandmedigital/craft-breadcrumb/README.md

 ### I want to use a field to display custom titles

 If you need to pull in a custom field to generate each title, Breadcrumb is not for you.
 Titles are generated from the URL.
-You can only customise the last url segment.
+You can only customise the last URL segment.

 ### I have a multilingual site setup